-The safety labels present on your Manitou serve as reminders of important safety considerations.
+The safety labels present on your Manitou boat serve as reminders of important safety considerations.
 Following are the labels commonly found on Manitou boats.
 Note their locations on your own boat, read them carefully, and follow their directives.
 Ask passengers to do the same.
+Contact your local Manitou pontoon dealership for replacement of any safety or warning labels.